 - Optionally, store these in one or more logical variables for easy reference or later modification.

-- Use the SET EXCLUSION command with either the logical condition(s) or with reference to the variable.
+- Use the SET EXCLUSION command with either the logical condition(s) or a reference to the variable.

-The first step is the main step where you set up all the criteria for exclusions.
+The first step is the main step where you determine all the criteria for exclusions.
 These criteria can include:

 - Illogical answering